Ed Broadbent Defends Union Movement

 Business Manager Mike Gallagher Praises Work of United Way

 Money raised at the 24th annual United Way of Oakville Mayor’s Invitational Golf Tournament will help some very worthwhile community causes, Local 793 business manager Mike Gallagher told 150 people who attended a dinner following the fund-raising event.
-“I want to thank the United Way for the good work they do and our wonderful community […]
+“I want to thank the United Way for the good work they do and our wonderful community of Oakville for helping those agencies and people that need help,” he told the audience.
+“We know that our money is going to a very, very good cause and we appreciate the work that the […]

 Money raised at the 24th annual United Way of Oakville Mayor’s Invitational Golf Tournament will help some very worthwhile community causes, Local 793 business manager Mike Gallagher told 150 people who attended a dinner following the fund-raising event.